 Controlled comforting is a behaviour management strategy for dealing with persistent settling and waking problems in young children.

-The idea behind controlled comforting is to help children learn how to settle themselves to sleep, rather than you feeding, patting or cuddling them to sleep.
+The idea behind controlled comforting is to help children get used to settling themselves to sleep, rather than feeding, patting or cuddling them to sleep.

 How to do controlled comforting